 - 1. Apply Core Information Technology knowledge to develop stable and secure IT system - 2.
 Design, IT infrastructures for an enterprise using concepts of best practices in information Technology management and security to enterprise processes. - 3.
 Manage IT projects using written and oral communication skills in collaborative environments by Participating on teams that address solutions for IT management challenges. - 4.
 Identify and discuss professional, individual, organizational, societal, and regulatory implications of Information systems and technology. - 5.
 Assess Security of the IT Systems and able to respond to any breach in IT system - 6.
 Ability to work in multidisciplinary projects and make it IT enabled. - 7.
 Ability to propose the system to reduce carbon footprint. - 8.
 Ability to adapt the lifelong learning process to be in sync with trends in Information Technology

 Dr. Deven Shah

 Chairman (Ad-hoc Board Information Technology)

 University of Mumbai)

-Program Structure for ME (Information Technology - in Information Security subjects) Mumbai University
+Program Structure for M. E. Information Security Mumbai University

-(With Effect from 2016-2017)
+(With Effect from 2021-2022)

 Semester I